refraction-ray/iastu-hpc2-manual/users/misc/FAQ.md

 By default the compute nodes can not be sshed unless you have some job on it.
 You can first `salloc -w c[n]` and then ssh into it.

 If you are asked about password, it is highly possible that you have messed up things in `~/.ssh`.
 Try generate a new pair of ssh keys by `ssh-keygen` and copy the id_rsa_pub content to add it in authorized_keys file in the same folder.

+### import numpy cause segment fault in c10-14

+Somehow the Ubuntu version is slightly different in new installed nodes c10-14.
+You may try create a new conda env with python3.8 and the following version of numpy ``conda install -c conda-forge numpy=1.19.4``